Holy Ground (Taylor Swift song): Live performances

-Swift included "Holy Ground" in the set list to the concerts on the Red Tour (2013–2014), where she sang the song in front of a New York cityscape background.
+Swift included "Holy Ground" in the set list for the concerts on the Red Tour (2013–2014), where she sang the song in front of a New York cityscape background.
+At one point during the song, Swift and her dancers enact a drum solo sequence where the drums change color after every hit, before retuning to the original audio to sing the bridge.
 The song was part of the set list for Swift's concert at the 2016 Formula One Grand Prix in Austin, Texas on October 22.
-On the Seattle show of her Reputation Stadium Tour on May 22, 2018, Swift performed a stripped-down version of "Holy Ground" as a "surprise song".
+At the Seattle show of her Reputation Stadium Tour on May 22, 2018, Swift performed a stripped-down version of "Holy Ground" as a "surprise song".

 In September 2019, during promotion of her seventh studio album Lover, she performed a slowed, stripped-down piano version of "Holy Ground" on BBC Radio 1's Live Lounge held in New York City.
 Swift said the version was meant to "flip the coin of the song and show another side of it"; Rebecca Alter from Vulture remarked that the Live Lounge rendition contained a "soulful, wise ... maturity".
+She performed it again as a "surprise song" for three dates of her Eras Tour: the first at the May 27, 2023 show in East Rutherford, the second at the February 7, 2024 show in Tokyo and the third in a mash-up with "Sweeter than Fiction" in Amsterdam on July 6, 2024.